Analyze your statement

 9.4/10

-AI-powered analyzer that reads any PDF bank statement, categorizes every transaction, and gives you a Sankey money flow chart + savings tips.
-Free for up to 3 pages/month.
+AI-powered analyzer that reads any PDF bank statement, categorizes every transaction, and gives you a money flow chart + savings tips.
+Free for 1 analysis/month.

 Pros